-The Sigtronics Portable Communications Controller (SPCC) provides a pilot / observer "mission team" with the ability to transmit and receive on multiple transceivers simultaneously and talk to each other via a voice activated (VOX) intercom.
+The Sigtronics Portable Communications Controller (SPCC) provides a pilot/observer "mission team" with the ability to transmit and receive on multiple transceivers simultaneously; talk to each other via a voice activated (VOX) intercom; and monitor a third audio source.
 All these features, plus its portability, make it ideal for the airborne or the ground mission team!

-Typical Radio Configurations: Use with your aircraft radios (permanently installed or hand-held models) and two additional "FM" transceivers.
+Typical Radio Configurations: Use with your aircraft radios (permanently installed or hand-held models) and an additional "FM" transceiver.
 A typical "FM" radio transceiver would be: business band, police, ham, CB, flight phone, hand-held aircraft, marine, etc. (Some of these are actually AM radios, however they can be used).

-Dual Audio Panel (SPCC-3) capability allows each headset position to select which radios to transmit and receive on - independent of the other headset.
+Dual Audio Panel capability allows each headset position to select which radios to transmit and receive on - independent of the other headset.
 Each headset position has dual volume controls, one for radio reception, and the other for their intercom volume level.